 The Market Information section provides market intelligence on each of the markets in which traded products are available.
 In addition you can find out the trading hours for any product traded on EnronOnline.

-The first page you will see is a summary of the markets with two links beside each market name.
-To see where each link takes you mouse over that part of the screen.
+The first page you will see is a summary of the markets with links for further information.

 Copy Appearing Below